animator/learn-python/CONTRIBUTING.md

 ## Important Note

 - Do not raise issues or send PRs for changing issue template, adding header-footer, badges or any buttons.
 - Do not raise issues or send PRs for for any website changes.
+- Do not choose an entire topic or a whole bunch of sections.
+Just choose a single small section for which you will be contributing when you raise a new issue.

 ## How can I contribute?